-IILA is committed to timely reclassification of all ELs and ensuring continuous growth in ELD through an improved program in both the delivery of integrated and designated support.
-While our EL population is very small, we are determined these students' needs by implementing the English 3D curriculum during their elective period.
-ICEF's updated EL Master Plan (see English Learner section below) has recently been updated to include new Proficiency Level Descriptors (PLD) levels.
-The School Principal and the Home Office Instructional Team are working closely with all teachers to ensure that EL's (including students who have previously been reclassified) receive targeted instruction to ensure progression on the EL continuum.
+IVPPHS is committed to timely reclassification of all ELs and ensuring continuous growth in ELD.
+While our EL population is very small, we have determined that we must implement an English 3D curriculum during their elective period to meed their needs.
+This will be in addition to their regular ELA curriculum, Springboard.
+We have hired an EL Coordinator who is tasked with implementing new Proficiency Level Descriptors (PLD) and ensuring compliance with all matters relating to our EL population, overseen by both the Principal and Home Office.
+ICEFP updated EL Master Plan (see English Learner section below) has recently been updated to include new Proficiency Level Descriptors (PLD) levels.
+The School

+Principal and the Home Office Instructional Team are working closely with all teachers to ensure that EL's (including students who have previously been reclassified) receive targeted instruction to ensure progression on the EL continuum.
 The Home Office Instructional Team will continue to monitor EL levels closely and provide professional development and support, as needed.